min2ha/ukwa-site/content/target/81634/index.en.md

   "subject": "Brexit"
 }

-# Yorkshire Post: Bernard Ingham: My advice to Theresa May ahead of EU summit on Brexit.
-Show ‘em your nasty side, Prime Minister

 Now the decent vicar’s daughter, Mrs May, is in a terrible fix.
 She has no natural majority in the Commons.
 Her party is not merely split, but her Government rebellious to the point of resignation over Brexit.
 She has a Civil Service that seems to be Europhile in spite of the referendum.